 View of the 'Gherkin' skyscraper from a street lined with old historic houses, London, England.

 Home to a number of the city’s big ticket sights, including Trafalgar Square, Leicester Square, Piccadilly Circus, Soho, Covent Garden, Oxford and Regent Streets, West End is definitely one of the best areas to stay in London for its location.
 Technically part of the City of Westminster, West End is a place that never sleeps, day and night a hive of activity.
 From the bustling squares and world-acclaimed stage shows to the many bars hidden down winding walkways, West End offers offers a kaleidoscope of entertainment, shopping, galleries, dining, nightlife and iconic city sights set amongst architectural grandeur.

 London's Shaftesbury Avenue at dusk.

 Kensington & Chelsea

-One of the wealthiest regions in London, Kensington & Chelsea are more than just a borough of London, they’re classed with ‘Royal’ borough status.
+One of the wealthiest regions in London, Kensington and Chelsea are more than just boroughs of London; they’re classed with ‘Royal’ borough status.
 Where streets are lined with beautiful Georgian mansions and apartment buildings, many of which offer boutique accommodation, this is one of the best areas to stay in London, because you’ll find the Victoria & Albert, Science and Natural History Museums in the area, as well as Hyde Park and Kensington Gardens.
 This part of London is also home to chic designer shopping areas including Kings Road in Chelsea, Kensington High Street, and Harrods.